merrttopal/Spring-MVC-Student-Management-App/README.md

 # Student Manage App

 This project is a student management application.
 This application provides functionality to add, list, update and delete students using Spring Boot, Spring MVC, Spring Data JPA, Thymeleaf and Bootstrap technologies.
-It also provides the possibility to filter students by class and grade ranges.

 ## Follow the steps below to run the project: